fobos123deimos/fast-wave/README.md

 ## 📬 Contact

-If you have any questions or want to reach out to the team, please send us an email at matheusgomescord@gmail.com.
+If you have any questions or want to reach out to the team, please send me an email at matheusgomescord@gmail.com.

 ---